hayatkhan8660-maker/Light-DehazeNet/README.md

 ![](readme_images/Picture1.png)

 # Introduction
 This repo contains the implementation of our proposed LD-Net, the prerequisite libraries, and link of the dataset we have used in our experiments.
-For testing purposed we also provide a trained LD-Net weights and test hazy images.
+For testing purpose we also provide a trained LD-Net weights and test hazy images.

 ----
 # Dependencies